 “Morten has unique experience in challenging established industries and a strong understanding of how to build a business.
 His knowledge and investments will push us in the right direction so that we can grow our business both here at home as well as abroad,” says Anders Pajor, CEO of Rubberduck.

 The two founders have big plans for the following year.
-They aim to expand from tire changes to a broad array of maintenance and repairment of cars.
+They aim to expand from tire changes to fixing performance differences between bags and coilovers, as well as a broad array of maintenance and repairment of cars.
 At the moment, the app is only available in Copenhagen.
 The plan is to cover all of Denmark by the end of 2016.

 For more on the story, visit Trendsonline.